Understanding Recursion: Solving Problems by Calling Yourself

 - Sum of digits: Given a number

-, return the sum of its digits. - Reverse a string: Recursively reverse a given string.
+n, return the sum of its digits. - Reverse a string: Recursively reverse a given string.

 - Greatest Common Divisor (GCD): Use recursion to find the GCD of two numbers.